Russia–Syria relations: 1966–2010

 The Syrian coup d'état of February 1966 gave the Soviet Union the opportunity to further support Syria.
-A new coup d’état in 1970, called the Corrective Movement, brought Hafez Assad to power in Syria on 13 November 1970.
+A new coup d’état in 1970, called the Corrective Movement, brought Hafez al-Assad to power in Syria on 13 November 1970.

 In 1971, under an agreement with President Hafez al-Assad, the Soviet Union was allowed to open its naval military base in Tartus, giving the Soviet Union a stable presence in the Middle East.
 Thousands of Syrian military officers and educated professionals studied in Russia during al-Assad's presidency (1971–2000).

 During the Yom Kippur War, thousands of Soviet advisors and technicians assisted the Syrian army, and 20 are believed to have died.
-3750 tonnes of aid was airlifted during the war to Syria.
-At the end of October 1973, after the war, Soviet Union sealifted 63000 tonnes, mainly to Syria to replace its losses during the war.
+3,750 tonnes of aid was airlifted during the war to Syria.
+At the end of October 1973, the Soviet Union sealifted 63,000 tonnes, mainly to Syria to replace its losses during the war.

 Nevertheless, relations with Syria became strained in 1976, as the Soviets were displeased by Assad's military involvement in Lebanon.
 A rift between the countries emerged, as the Soviets worried about a high risk of confrontation between the Palestinian Liberation Organization and the Assad regime, which were both Moscow clients.
-Indeed, the Soviet Union had promptly offered its resources both to Syria and to the PLO and did not approve the possibility to see two of its commercial partners confronting themselves on the ground, despite the existing hostility between Hafez al Assad the PLO's leader Yasser Arafat.
+Indeed, the Soviet Union had promptly offered its resources both to Syria and to the PLO and did not approve the possibility of seeing two of its commercial partners confronting themselves on the ground, despite the existing hostility between Hafez al Assad and the PLO's leader Yasser Arafat.
 The Soviet leader Leonid Brezhnev's request for the retreat was accommodated not without agitation.
 Moscow had frozen weapons supplies, whereas Syria had denied Soviets the access to its naval bases.
-It took more than two years to see a thaw in the Syrian-Soviet relations when the Arab country went through dire economic conditions and turned to Moscow for help.
+It took more than two years to see a thaw in Syrian-Soviet relations when the Arab country went through dire economic conditions and turned to Moscow for help.
 Again, Assad's main concern was represented by Israel.
 Indeed, the peace sought and achieved with Egypt posed the Jewish State to exercise more pressure on Syria.
 These conditions created solid grounds for further closeness to the Soviets.

 In April 1977, Hafez al-Assad visited Moscow and met with Soviet leaders Leonid Brezhnev and Alexei Kosygin among others, as a sign of improved Syrian relations with the USSR.
 Relevantly, Assad distanced himself from the widespread Arab opinion denouncing the 1979 Soviet invasion of Afghanistan.
 On the contrary, he refused to condemn the act and tightened its relationship with Moscow.
 In October 1980, Syria and the Soviet Union signed a twenty-year Treaty of Friendship and Cooperation.
-Throughout 1980s, till the end of Cold War, thousands of Soviet military personnel were present in Syria, and the bulk of Syrian weapons came from the USSR and its allies North Korea, East Germany, Hungary, Czechoslovakia and Poland.
+Throughout the 1980s, till the end of Cold War, thousands of Soviet military personnel were present in Syria, and the bulk of Syrian weapons came from the USSR and its allies North Korea, East Germany, Hungary, Czechoslovakia and Poland.